protontypes/open-sustainable-technology/README.md

 - [Carbon Capture and Storage](https://github.com/yohanesnuwara/carbon-capture-and-storage) - This is a complete modelling workflow that integrates reservoir simulation data, rock physics, time-lapse seismic, and geomechanics of CO2 injection in carbonate rock.
 - [GEOSX](https://github.com/GEOSX/GEOSX) - is a simulation framework for modeling coupled flow, transport, and geomechanics in the subsurface.

-## Observation and Conservation of Ecosystems
+## Observation and Models of Ecosystems
 ### Vegitation and Biodiversity
 - [carbon budget](https://github.com/wri/carbon-budget) - This model maps gross greenhouse gas emissions from forests between 2001 and 2015, gross carbon removals by forests between 2001, and the difference between them (net flux).
 - [treeseg](https://github.com/apburt/treeseg/) - has been developed to near-automatically extract tree-level point clouds from high-density larger-area lidar point clouds acquired in forests.